-How we successfully reached over 110 million unidentified class members in over 60 countries
+How we successfully noticed 147 million potential claimants in more than 60 countries

-Signal was tasked with raising awareness of the bankruptcy and providing notice to consumers who may have owned an affected vehicle or searched for information about the case online.
+Signal was tasked with raising awareness of the bankruptcy and providing notice to consumers who may have owned an affected vehicle.

-This Supplemental Notice Plan was enormous in scope and included worldwide publication notice campaigns translated into 21 languages across more than 60 countries.
+This Supplemental Notice Plan included worldwide publication notice campaigns translated into 21 languages across more than 60 countries.
 While traditional in nature, the print aspect of the campaign was a massive undertaking.
-The Signal team had to closely coordinate with newspaper ad teams around the world to handle the many translations, the different ad sizes, and any local restrictions which might affect the ads.
+The Signal team had to closely coordinate with newspaper ad teams around the world to handle the many translations, the different ad sizes, and local restrictions which might affect the ads.

-Beyond the traditional print ad campaign Signal ran around the world, one other specific piece of the campaign is worth highlighting.
+Beyond the traditional print ad campaign, one other specific piece of the campaign is worth highlighting.

-In just 17 days, notices of settlement were viewed over 16 million times in Puerto Rico and one million times in the U.S. Virgin Islands.
+Despite the limitations, Signal still managed to deliver, using quick thinking and strategic flexibility: In just 17 days, notices of settlement were viewed millions of times in Puerto Rico and the U.S. Virgin Islands.